 There is a "Late Renewal Fee" of £5 if renewal is submitted after 31 January.

 Many thanks to Jack Darby for producing the club newsletter, lets hope he gets lots of support and articles!

-The Turbulator 3rd Quarter 2015 is available to download here.
+The July Turbulator 2015 is available to download here.
 All members who have given the Club Committee an email address should have received one already.

 June and July

 Summer contests on Thursday Club nights for small free-flight models from 7pm to 9pm.

 Held on the 2 April club-night a good selection of models were entered for the Wally Barnes model building competition.
 The judging is carried out by all the club members present, who vote for 3 models in order of preference.